An AMA Gold Leader Club

 John Matt

-Elaine Matt (John's wife; we have to give her extra
+Elaine Matt (John's wife; we have to give her extra credit for volunteering

 to help with her husband's hobby activities.)